Sohail Asghar

-Sohail Asghar (15 June 1954 – 13 November 2021) was a Pakistani TV, film and theater actor.
+Sohail Asghar (05 November 1954 – 13 November 2021) was a Pakistani TV, film and theater actor.

 Career

 Sohail was born in Multan, Pakistan in 1954.
 After completing his education he joined Radio Pakistan, Lahore.
-He worked as a Radio Jockey from 1978 to 1988.
-He was introduced in TV drama Raat at PTV Lahore by director Nusrat Thakur.
-He appeared in his first movie Murad in 2003.
-He got award for Outstanding Performance at the 1st Indus Drama Awards for this film.
+He worked as a radio jockey from 1978 to 1988.
+He was introduced to television in the TV drama Raat at PTV Lahore by director Nusrat Thakur.
+He appeared in his first movie, Murad, in 2003.
+He received an award for Outstanding Performance at the 1st Indus Drama Awards for this film.

 Awards and recognition

 He received the PTV Award 'Best Actor' award for 2002 at the 12th PTV Awards ceremony organized to mark 40 years of Pakistan Television.

 Death and legacy

 Sohail Asghar died after being ill for a year and a half before his death.
-He was hospitalized for a week and went through a major stomach surgery in a hospital in Lahore but died on 13 November 2021, at age 67.
+He was hospitalized for a week and went through a major stomach surgery in a hospital in Lahore but died on 13 November 2021, aged 67.

-The death of this veteran actor of Pakistani theatre, radio and film was mourned by National Council of the Arts, National Institute of Folk and Traditional Heritage as well as Lok Virsa Museum staffs in Pakistan.
+The death of the veteran actor was mourned by National Council of the Arts, National Institute of Folk and Traditional Heritage as well as the Lok Virsa Museum staff in Pakistan.